alexclassroom/muki-ai-summary/trunk/readme.txt

 = How does this plugin work? =

 Muki AI Summary uses Open AI to analyze your article content and then generate a concise and accurate summary.

+= Is my content secure when using this plugin? =

+When generating summaries, your article content is sent to OpenAI's servers.
+OpenAI maintains strict data privacy and security standards.
+However, we recommend reviewing OpenAI's privacy policy and terms of service before using this plugin.
+You can find links to these documents in the "External Service Usage" section above.

 = Can I customize the length of the summary? =